 Metrolink is offering new late night train service from the fair to L.A.
 Union Station, departing at 12:20 a.m. on Saturday and 10:00 p.m. on Sunday, August 29 through September 28, 2014.

 The Los Angeles County Fair is offering a special Metrolink $11 fair admission ticket for adults and $6 for youth (6-12 years) when you purchase your ticket online.
 This is a savings of $8 off for adults and a $6 discount for kids.
 For more information, please visit www.Metrolinktrains.com.

 The County of Los Angeles has assigned Claremont's local bond measure the designation of Measure W. Measure W asks Claremont voters to authorize up to $135 million in water revenue bonds for the purpose of acquiring the Claremont Water System.
 Voters will have an opportunity to vote on the measure on November 4, 2014.
-Residents will be receiving a mailer with information on the measure this week.
+Residents received a mailer with information on the measure this week.
 Information is also available on the City's website at www.ci.claremont.ca.us, under Water Bond Measure.